One application of Duistermaat-Heckman measure in quantum information theory: Introduction

 Quantum entanglement, a hallmark of quantum mechanics, is a fundamental resource for quantum information processing.
 Distinguishing entangled states from separable (non-entangled) states is therefore a central problem in quantum information theory.
 For bipartite systems, particularly the simplest non-trivial case of two-qubits, determining the likelihood of encountering a separable state within the ensemble of all possible states is a question of significant theoretical interest.
 This is formalized as the \emph{separability probability} \cite{Zyczkowski1998a,Zyczkowski1998b}.

 Under the \emph{Hilbert-Schmidt measure} --- a natural metric induced by the Hilbert-Schmidt distance on the space of density matrices \cite{Zyczkowski2002} --- the exact value of the separability probability for two-qubit states has been a subject of extensive numerical investigation and conjecture.
-Early numerical studies strongly suggested the fraction 8/33 as the exact value \cite{Slater2007,Slater2012,Slater2013}.
-This conjecture was rigorously confirmed recently by Huong and Khoi \cite{Huong2024}.
+Early numerical studies strongly suggested the fraction 8/33 as the exact value (with 29/64 for the real two-qubit case) \cite{Slater2007,Slater2012,Slater2013}.
+This conjecture was rigorously confirmed recently by Huong and Khoi \cite{Huong2024}(separately, the fraction 29/64 was analytically proved by Lovas and Andai \cite{Lovas2017}).
 However, while their result establishes the exact separability probability, the detailed mathematical derivation presented in \cite{Huong2024} remains inaccessible to a significant portion of the community.